hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/05_pipelines/06_implementing_automated_deployment_jenkins_pipeline.md

 <img src="https://user-images.githubusercontent.com/6856382/225214091-36ed2de4-7332-4cda-8c19-1dcde60dab03.png">

 ### 2) Setup Jenkins Credentials
+- This is to allow Jenkins to login to servers and perform deployment

 1. From the sidebar, click `credentials`
     - on new version of Jenkins, click `Manage Jenkins` > `Manage Credentials`